chauhan-bhargav/PES_Final_Project/README.md

 ### Project Description, Functionality, Testing, Demo Video are all attached in the main folder.
 Source code and entire project is in the Final Project Folder

 ## Credits
 I would like to thanks Howdy Pierce (PES Prof.) alot for making this course so informative and interesting.
 I really learnt alot in this 4 months pursuing this course.
 I am thankful to Alexander Dean for explaining detailed implementation of every KL25Z components "Embedded Systems Fundamentals with ARM Cortex-M based Microcontrollers".
-I would also like to thanks the TAs of this course Nimish and Mukta for thier help throughout the course .
+I would also like to thanks the TAs of this course Nimish and Mukta for their help throughout the course.